patrickfav/mvn-common-parent/README.md

 ### Reference to Project Root

-If you need to use e.g. a file that lives within your project (e.g. the keystore file for jar-siging) make sure you use the correct base path.
+If you need to use e.g. a file that lives within your project (e.g. the keystore file for jar-signing) make sure you use the correct base path.
 There are two useful variables to help you:

 * `${project.basedir}` is the path of your current module
-* `${session.executionRootDirectory}` is the root path of your projects (and all your modules) - can be used in sub-modules
+* `${session.executionRootDirectory}` is the root path of your projects (and all your modules) - can be used in submodules

 ### Deploy